sophiedkk/pdp-demo/README.md

 # PDP Godot Demo

-Project setup and assets for three small demo's during PDP.
+Project setup and assets for three small demos during PDP: Catch the Eierballen, Rolling a Die, and Asteroids.

 ## Prerequisites: